 Risk treatment strategy

-It is usually not cost-effective or even desirable to implement all possible risk treatments.
+It is usually not cost-effective or even desirable to implement all possible risk treatment options.
 It is, however, necessary to choose, prioritise and implement the most appropriate combination of risk treatments.
-Treatment options, or more usually combinations of options, are selected by considering costs and benefits, effectiveness and other criteria of relevance to the organization.
+Treatment options, or more usually combinations of options, are selected by considering advantages and disadvantages, effectiveness and other criteria of relevance to the organization.
 Factors such as legal, social, political and economic considerations may also need to be taken into account.
+In particular, different criteria may be used when developing treatment options for risks that have safety impacts.

 Risk treatment plans

 We help our clients generate and record potential options for risk treatment using simple templates.
 For each option, the benefits or advantages and the costs or disadvantages are discussed and recorded, and a decision is noted in the final column.
-The decision is either ‘yes’ because the risk treatment option is value accretive, or ‘no’ because it is not.
+The decision is either ‘yes’ because the risk treatment option adds value to the organisation (the advantages outweigh the disadvantages), or ‘no’ because it is not.
 If the evaluation in inconclusive, a ‘maybe’ is recorded and more detailed benefit-cost analysis may be required.

 All those options marked ‘yes’ go ahead as risk treatment measures and plans are developed for their implementation.